- Washington County Historic Courthouse

-Washington County Parks and the Historic Courthouse offer educational, history-based programs on a variety of topics, along with temporary and permanent historical exhibits.
-Proceeds from our programs benefit the Historic Courthouse Restoration Fund.
+Washington County Parks and the Historic Courthouse offer educational programs on a variety of topics, along with temporary and permanent historical exhibits.

 The Historic Courthouse offers a wide variety of activities, tours, and programs for school groups of all sizes.
 Tours and programs can be easily customized to fit your class curriculum and topics may include, but are not limited to; early Minnesota state history, Washington County history, women and the law, early life of area residents, architecture, and more.